-It is the backstop provisions that are proving most politically controversial, as some people don’t like the idea of the UK being tied to a customs union with the EU, and others don’t like the special status accorded to Northern Ireland seeing it as either a division in the UK or an exception that favours one part of the UK over others.
-The idea that an end to the backstop has to be mutually agreed is also proving controversial.
-On the EU side, it is argued that backstop arrangements effectively give the UK access to the EU market with nothing in return and no guarantee of regulatory convergence.
+These backstop provisions have proved most politically controversial and led to the deal being rejected on three occasions in the UK Parliament.
+Some people don’t like the idea of the UK being tied to a customs union with the EU, and others don’t like the special status accorded to Northern Ireland seeing it as either a division in the UK or an exception that favours one part of the UK over others.
+The idea that an end to the backstop has to be mutually agreed is also considered controversial.
+On the EU side, it has been argued that backstop arrangements effectively give the UK access to the EU market with nothing in return and no guarantee of regulatory convergence.

 The Ratification Process

-Both the European and UK Parliaments have to sign off on the agreement before it can be passed into law.
+Both the European and UK Parliaments have to sign off an agreement before it can be passed into law.
 The exit agreement (including the backstop arrangement) is a legal treaty, whereas the statement about the future relationship is not.
-If the exit treaty is not ratified by 29th March, unless there has been an agreed extension of the timetable or the UK has rescinded its notice of withdrawal, the UK will leave the EU without an exit deal – the famed “no deal” scenario.
+If the exit treaty is not ratified by 31st October, unless there has been an agreed extension of the timetable or the UK has rescinded its notice of withdrawal, the UK will leave the EU without an exit deal – the famed “no deal” scenario.
 This puts both sides under increasingly acute time pressure.

-It is said that there is a majority against “no deal” in the UK Parliament, but unless something else is agreed, that is the default outcome.
-Therefore Parliament has to agree on an alternative for that to be progressed.
-It is expected that in the coming weeks there will be a series of debates and votes in Parliament, with the next scheduled to take place on 14th February.
-These could lead to: acceptance of the negotiated agreement; agreement of an alternative (which will almost certainly require a delay in EU departure); or lack of agreement on any course of action, which may result in an extension of EU membership and possibly a second referendum, or departure without a deal.
+It is expected that in the coming weeks there will be a series of debates in Parliament.
+Possible outcomes include: acceptance of a (re)negotiated agreement; or lack of agreement on any course of action, which may result in an extension of EU membership and possibly a second referendum, or departure without a deal.
 It is also possible that at any stage there could be a vote of no-confidence in the government, leading to a general election.

-In summary, provided that the agreement can be confirmed, it looks as if tariff free trade with the EU can be maintained at least until 2020, and most likely well beyond that date.
-However, this final agreement is looking increasingly difficult to achieve by 29th March, increasing the risk of the UK leaving without an agreement
+In summary, provided that an agreement can be confirmed, tariff free trade with the EU should be maintained at least until the end of 2020, and most likely well beyond that date.
+However, this agreement is looking increasingly difficult to achieve by 31st October, increasing the risk of the UK leaving without an agreement.

 In the longer term, both sides say they want to achieve a preferential trade agreement, without tariffs on goods.
 These agreements are always accompanied by rules which define what constitutes goods from the countries concerned - so called Rules of Origin.
 These are needed to make sure that, for example, goods from China are not freely imported into the UK and then re-exported to the EU, avoiding EU tariffs. nabim has been leading efforts in the UK food sector to establish what the UK's negotiating position should be.
-Our objective is that when a trade agreement is reached, the Rules of Origin should allow millers to continue to use wheat from third countries in their grists when flour or bakery goods are exported to the EU.
-We produced an initial report that was well received by UK government and others available at http://www.nabim.org.uk/events-and-publications/rules-of-origin-report-2018/ and are now working to develop a draft text so that negotiators can be well prepared.
+Our objective is that when a trade agreement is reached, the Rules of Origin should allow millers to continue to use wheat from third countries in their grists (blend of wheats used to make a flour) when flour or bakery goods are exported to the EU.
+We produced an initial report that was well received by UK government and others available at http://www.nabim.org.uk/rules-of-origin-report-2018.
+This has been followed up with a detailed draft protocol, in legal language, which lays out for government ways of implementing the ideas in the report.
 Although intended for use in EU negotiations, this work will also be helpful to UK discussions with other potential trade partners.

 Our activity in this area is designed to ensure that if there is a trade agreement, it actually delivers tariff free trade for the range of products millers and their customers export to the EU.

-Should discussions break down completely, meaning that tariffs are introduced on trade between the UK and the EU, use of the import processing relief (IPR) system, which exists in the EU and the UK will replicate, could help to substantially mitigate the impact of tariffs.
-Basically, this would allow the import of EU wheat tariff free, provided that it was processed and then re-exported.
-The resulting flour exports would be subject to a reduced tariff on entry to the EU, the exact amount depending on the relative value of the wheat and flour traded.
-This mechanism is far from ideal, but could be used to reduce tariffs on flour to a level similar to the cost of freight from mainland Europe to the island of Ireland. nabim is working with customs specialists to provide advice to members on the use of these schemes
+Should discussions break down completely, meaning that tariffs are introduced on trade between the UK and the EU, use of the inward and outward processing relief (IPR and OPR) systems, which exist in the EU and the UK will replicate, could help to substantially mitigate the impact of tariffs.
+Basically, this would allow wheat to be exported from the EU and re-imported in the form of flour at a reduced tariff.
+The exact level of tariff will depend on the relative value of the wheat and flour traded.
+This mechanism is far from ideal, but could be used to reduce tariffs on flour to a level similar to the cost of freight from mainland Europe to the island of Ireland.
+The inward processing relief system can be used by, for example, Irish pizza manufacturers who can import flour from the UK tariff free provided it is then exported in the form of pizza back to the UK. nabim is working with customs specialists to provide advice to members on the use of these schemes

 What Happens Next?

 nabim will continue to pursue the objectives set out above.
-There have been many twists and turns at a political level, and the risk of a “no deal” Brexit has risen since the beginning of 2019.
-Businesses should therefore be considering at what point contingency plans for this eventuality ought to be put into action.
+There have been many twists and turns at a political level, and the risk of a “no deal” Brexit has risen steadily since the beginning of 2019.
+Businesses should therefore be considering urgently the need to implement contingency plans for this eventuality.